mrsamsharma/Javascript-Practice/README.md

 - Try to make use of destructuring method to get data from the objects.
 - Each logic should be in its serperate module.
 For this project, more is better.
 - The design should be amazing.
 I mean stick to the given layout, but make the design great and dynamic.
 Use hovers, transitions, animations.
 Whatever you can!
 Work on design at the end.
+- When done, you will create a pull request from a seperate branch and wait for my approval.

 # Store Layout
 <p align="center">